endatabas/endb-book/src/reference/installation.md

 # Installation

-At this stage, Endatabas is experimental.
-If you would like to follow development closely, we recommend installing nightly Docker builds or building from source.

 You only need one of the following installation options.
 If you followed the Quickstart, you already have the Docker Hub version installed.